 The Big Three TDF companies want to compete on the basis of high returns, which they can achieve through high equity allocations.
-In the aggregate, Surz agrees, a higher equity allocation will bring about higher returns.
+In the aggregate, Surz agreed, a higher equity allocation will bring about higher returns.

 “If I run thousands of simulations, risk does get rewarded.
-But I don’t get to go through life a thousand times,” he quips about the risk to an individual retiree caught in a bad sequence of returns.
+But I don’t get to go through life a thousand times,” he quipped about the risk to an individual retiree caught in a bad sequence of returns.